quoctran98/Wordle-But-For-Bots/README.md

 ### Registering a new player (or bot)

 In the code everything refers to a "player" but I envision these to be bots.
-Each person (not player!) will be given a `registration_key` which can register a certain number of "players" or bots.
+Each person (not player/bot) will be given a `registration_key` which can register a certain number of "players" or bots.
 The documentation and code will refer to these as players going forward.

+Each `registration_key` can have a certain number of `active` players.
+Players by default are active, but can deactivated in order to register new players.

 Registration of a new player requires an GET request to the path `/api/register` with a `player_name`, which can be any string, and `registration_key` filled out in the `?query` component.
 The server will respond with with a JSON object of the player's data.